michael2012z/BitBible/markdown/KJV/files/Gen.md

 31. And Joseph said unto his brethren, and unto his father’s house, I will go up, and shew Pharaoh, and say unto him, My brethren, and my father’s house, which were in the land of Canaan, are come unto me;

-32. And the men are shepherds, for their trade hath been to feed cattle; and they have brought their flocks, and their herds, and all that they have.their trade…: Heb. they are men of cattle
+32. And the men are shepherds, for their trade hath been to feed cattle; and they have brought their flocks, and their herds, and all that they have.

 33. And it shall come to pass, when Pharaoh shall call you, and shall say, What is your occupation?